com-junkawasaki/rustate/README.md

-# RState
+# RuState

 A Rust implementation of statecharts inspired by XState.
-RState provides a type-safe way to model and implement finite state machines and statecharts in Rust.
+RuState provides a type-safe way to model and implement finite state machines and statecharts in Rust.

 ## Features